-EXTINT is an external interrupt pin with fixed input voltage thresholds with respect to VCC (see the NEO-M8 Data Sheet [1] and the NEO/LEA-M8T Data Sheet [9] for more information).
+EXTINT is an external interrupt pin with fixed input voltage thresholds with respect to VCC (see the LEA-M8S Data Sheet [1] or the NEO/LEA-M8T Data Sheet [2] for more information).
 It can be used for wake-up functions in Power Save Mode on all u-blox M8 modules and for aiding.
-Leave open if unused, function is disabled by default.
+Leave open if unused.